 Foundation Promise Overview

-We are delighted to announce that The Foundation Promise Program is now partnering with the very successful Metro Transfer Academies!
+The Foundation Promise Program partners with the very successful Metro Transfer Academies.

 Metro Transfer Academies (Metro) helps students stay on track at CCSF and finish their transfer requirements.
 Students receive academic counseling, access to a student resource room, tutoring, peer mentoring, and a grounding in social justice while developing strong academic skills.
 Metro students also receive priority registration.